 Who Should Join?

-We welcome your participation in the Palliative & End-of-Life Care RIG.
-We are looking forward to meeting everyone who is interested in research and translational science regarding end-of-life issues, from symptom management and comfort care during life-threatening illness to caregiver issues, and to grief management for the bereaved.
+We welcome your participation in the Palliative and End-of-Life Care RIIG.
+We are looking forward to meeting everyone who is interested in research and translational science regarding end-of-life issues, from symptom management and comfort care during life-threatening illness, to caregiver issues, and to grief management for the bereaved.

 Renee Kumpula, EdD, MN, RN, PHN